Spoiler alert: this post is ridiculously long. Even for my verbose self. Here’s a cupcake for the journey…

 If you like éclairs more than life itself (you know who you are…Chiara), then I apologize, but the dough is flavorless and the combination of creamy cold inside and puffy outside just isn’t my thang.

 Oh!
 Except the filling for the Paris-Brest!
 Think of it like Nutella on crack.
 It is creamy and flavorful and I could not stop eating it.
 I almost piped it straight into my mouth.
 But I refrained because I’m a lady.
 Bad Lindsey.
 Bad!

-To top it all off, in this culinary school update, I get to announce that I got to meet Jacques Torres and Ron Ben-Isreal.
+To top it all off I got to meet Jacques Torres and Ron Ben-Isreal.
 Ben-Isreal is a graduate of the ICC and Jacques Torres is the Pastry Dean.
 Both AH-mazing.

 Are you still with me?
 I can’t possibly cover everything in one post, so to see what I make each day and just follow along on my adventure, follow me on Instagram.